-7.27 The cost of providing community centres is £4,020 per m2 (Source of costs: Infrastructure Costing Review - Greater Cambridge Planning Obligations SPD July 2025) which is to be used as a starting point for a developer contribution towards community facilities.

-7.28 The cost associated with maintaining (utilities, decoration, services, etc) community facilities is £117.57 per m2 (Source of costs: Infrastructure Costing Review - Greater Cambridge Planning Obligations SPD July 2025).
+- 7.27 There is no equivalent standard provided in the Cambridge City Local Plan, so the South Cambridgeshire standard should be considered as a guide for provision within the City. - 7.28 The cost of providing community centres is £4,020 per m (Source of costs: Infrastructure Costing Review - Greater Cambridge Planning Obligations SPD July 2025) which is to be used as a starting point for a developer contribution towards community facilities. - 7.29 The cost associated with maintaining (utilities, decoration, services, etc) community facilities is £117.57 per m (Source of costs: Infrastructure Costing Review - Greater Cambridge Planning Obligations SPD July 2025).